sassoftware/python-sasctl/doc/index.rst

 .. envvar:: CAS_CLIENT_SSL_CA_LIST

 Client-side path to a certificate file containing :abbr:`CA (Certificate Authority)` certificates to be trusted.
 Used by the :mod:`swat` module.
+This will take precedence over :envvar:`SSLCALISTLOC` and :envvar:`REQUESTS_CA_BUNDLE`.

+.. envvar:: SSLCALISTLOC

+Client-side path to a certificate file containing :abbr:`CA (Certificate Authority)` certificates to be trusted.
+Used by the :mod:`swat` module.
 This will take precedence over :envvar:`REQUESTS_CA_BUNDLE`.

 .. envvar:: REQUESTS_CA_BUNDLE